vladysor/SensEdu/docs/Library/Others.md

 ## Basic Ultrasound Examples

 These examples demonstrate how to transmit a 32kHz ultrasonic wave at a constant sampling rate.
-The reflected wave is then captured and sent to a PC via Serial communication.
+The reflected wave is then captured and sent to a PC via Serial or WiFi communication.
 Using MATLAB, you can visualize and potentially process the wave.
 By placing an object on top of the SensEdu, you can observe wave reflections.

 {: .IMPORTANT}
 To run these examples, you need to install [MATLAB].